Tel Hazor

 Hershel Shanks has written that archaeology "sometimes provides evidence that seems to refute the Biblical account.
 That is the case, for example, with the Israelite conquest of the land as described in the Book of Joshua.
 The various cities that the Israelites supposedly conquered simply cannot be lined up with the archaeological evidence."
 (BAR, July-August 2013, p.
 6)

-The shrine cities in which Horites lived included Hazor, Ramah, Bethel, Jerusalem, Hebron and Beersheba.
+The shrine cities in which the early Hebrew lived included Hazor, Ramah, Bethel, Jerusalem, Hebron and Beersheba.
 They were built on high ground and were mound settlements, as was Shechem, another Horite shrine, where there was an ombligo stone symbolizing the navel of the earth, or the sacred center.
-They had good water sources and were organized with separate neighborhoods for the ruling class and the commoners.
+They had permanent water sources and were organized with separate neighborhoods for the ruling class, the elite tradesmen, and the commoners.
 Extended families lived in close proximity, usually with a common courtyard.
 The ruler's complex was on higher ground and included quarters for residential staff such as cooks, craftsmen, warriors and priests.
 The most holy shrine or small temple was often within the royal complex.

-Ramah, about 4 or 5 miles north-west of Jerusalem, is an important northern shrine as it was the home of the prophet Samuel whose father's marriage pattern suggests that Samuel's family was Horite.
-The prophetess Deborah judged from her date nut palm between Ramah and Bethel (note the south-north axis versus the west-east axis indicated by Abraham's tent being pitched between Bethel and Ai).
+Ramah, about 4 or 5 miles north-west of Jerusalem, is an important northern shrine as it was the home of the prophet Samuel whose father's two-wife pattern (1 Sam.
+1) suggests that Samuel's family was Horite Hebrew.
+Ramah is also named in connection with the prophetess Deborah who judged from her date nut palm between Ramah and Bethel (note the south-north axis versus the west-east axis indicated by Abraham's tent being pitched between Bethel and Ai).
 This suggests that for some of Abraham's descendants the sacred center was not always identified with shrine cities.
+People seeking divine guidance had to make the effort to go out to the wilderness (cf. pilgrims going to John the Forerunner).

 Hazor was the administrative center of an ancient territory.
 This is attested in Joshua 11:10: "Hazor in olden days was the capital of all these kingdoms."
 Grain and other commodities were brought as tribute to Hazor and were stored there.
 Excavations have uncovered huge storage facilities there.
 These and tunnels to the subterranean water pits testify to the importance of the city.